 - In a separate medium bowl, place your cubed guava paste and dust with about ¼ cup of flour.
 Make sure to coat all sides of the guava cubes in flour to make is easier to fold the cubes into your cookie dough.

-- Pour the cubed guava and flour into a strainer and sift out all excess flour.
+- Add the cubed guava and flour into a strainer and sift out all the excess flour.

 - Fold in the white chocolate and flour coated guava paste into the dough.